-Some of the partners work in regions of Europe which are traditionally home to Roma communities, others in regions which have more recently become a destination.
-Working with colleagues from areas in Europe where Roma are from and have traditionally settled will provide opportunities to share knowledge, skills and expertise that will both benefit Roma and also lessen the impacts on the local communities that they have moved to.
+Some of the partners worked in regions of Europe which are traditionally home to Roma communities, others in regions which had more recently become a destination.
+Working with colleagues from areas in Europe where Roma are from and have traditionally settled provided opportunities to share knowledge, skills and expertise.

-What will the Roma SOURCE project do across Europe?
+What did the Roma SOURCE project do across Europe?

-The overall European project focuses on a number of key areas, with different European regions leading on each:
+The overall European project focused on a number of key areas, with different European regions leading on each: